Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 There are three ways of dealing with the problem: pesticides and repellants and exclusion.
 The most effective type of pesticide application for existing, active Carpenter Bee galleries is dust.
 Unlike liquid products which are absorbed into the porous wood, surface, dust remains on top of the wood and available for the insect to contact.
 Another big advantage of dust is that the application is targeted for this pest within the gallery with little impact on non target organisms such as people, pets and other animals and insects.

 There are several such products available on the market for this problem.
-The best are non repellent products such as carbaryl (Sevin) dust and boric acid dust.
-We sell Apicide, a carbaryl dust product and Whitmire Perma-Dust (aerosol boric acid dust) for those wishing to treat the problem.
-Either of the two products may be applied into the entrance of an active carpenter bee galleries.
+The best are non repellent products such as carbaryl (Sevin) dust.
+We sell Apicide, a carbaryl dust product for those wishing to treat the problem.
+This product may be applied into the entrance of active carpenter bee galleries.
 Only a small amount is needed for each gallery opening.
-The Boric Turbo product is recommended for vertical openings since it will adhere to those areas rather than falling down as the Apicide might do in such situations.

 For overall control around a structure, commercial applicators are best equipped to apply insecticides that will repel and kill carpenter bees.
 There are a couple of active ingredient, cypermethrin and lambda-cyhalothrin, which are sold under the Demon Max, Cynoff EC, Demand CS and other trade names.
 These products are applied to exposed wood areas such as along soffits, under gutters or other vulnerable areas.
 This type of application is helpful where there are a lot of Carpenter Bees hovering around and the targeting of individual gallery openings is not practical.
 These products are restricted items which we do not offer for sale to the general public.
 We recommend that they be applied by a commercial pest control/pest management professional.